Bildcraft1/Chalk-Animation-Sample/README.md

-# Chalk Animation Sample, an easy way to try Chalk
+# Chalk Animation Sample, an easy way to try Chalk Animations

-Here you can download some test app for use Chalk
+Here you can download some test app for use Chalk Animations

 # How install Chalk and Chalk Animation
 Using NPM: